emma-on-github/emma-on-github.github.io/README.md

 #### Personal Profile:

 Data Administrator with eighteen years’ experience.
 A conscientious individual who values achievement, integrity, and quality.
 Experience with several information technology systems (MIS, CRM, FMS), open-source intelligence and data management within Microsoft Excel.
-Seeking part time employment (2 – 3 days a week) within a dynamic organisation in West Oxfordshire where increased responsibility can be obtained in the future.
+Seeking part time employment (2 – 3 days a week) within a dynamic organisation in West Oxfordshire, UK where increased responsibility can be obtained in the future.

+#### Professional Membership:

+Member of The British Computer Society (MBCS)

 #### Education: